Bltgn/DF-succubus/README.md

 To get slade blocks, build the underworld drill from the furnaces menu after discovering magma.
 Like magma forges, it must have one of its tiles overlapping a pit with at least 4 levels of magma.
 A miner can then conjure slade blocks (for construction) or boulders (for craft or masonry jobs).

 If you wish to make a glass tower instead, glass blocks can easily be produced using the Floating Glass Furnace, built using a tin bar.
-This workshop is ten times more efficient than a regular glass furnace but must also cover an access to magma like the Underworld Drill.
+This workshop is ten times more efficient than a regular glass furnace.

 ## Summonning ##
 You can spawn pets in your fort by building a summoning portal over a magma pit.
 Evil pets are useful for various tasks or can be butchered for food.